 Our volunteer program also assists individuals receiving social assistance (Ontario Works) and those coming through the justice system who are required to perform community service hours by providing them with a venue to complete these hours.

-Why Volunteer on the Kettle?
-The volunteer program offers a wonderful outreach opportunity for you to serve others by helping raise money that funds the many services offered downtown Oshawa for free.
+Why Volunteer?
+The volunteer program offers a wonderful outreach opportunity for you to serve others by helping save/raise money that funds the many services offered downtown Oshawa for free.
 Some of these ministries are:

 - Providing food for those in need through our Food Bank